agcdtmr/sturdy-barnacle/09-VSCode-devcontainer-django/README.md

 ### Devcontainer Setup Summary

-This VSCode dev container setup for a django, pg, celery, valkey and rmq project includes the following configurations and components:
+This VSCode dev container setup for a Django, PostgreSQL, Celery, Valkey, and RabbitMQ project includes the following configurations and components:

 1. **Configuration Files**:
    - `devcontainer.json` is the primary configuration file.